 All Flex Programs should have evaluation plans that include collecting performance measurement data and using the data for performance management, reporting, and continuous improvement.
 Program impact analysis and reporting can be added to create a comprehensive, high-value evaluation program.

-Refer to the following resources for additional information on these key concepts: Minnesota Department of Health Toolbox, SMART Objectives and Performance Management + Program Evaluation 101.
+Refer to the following resource for additional information on writing SMART objectives: Minnesota Department of Health Toolbox, SMART Objectives

-1) What are the Flex Program evaluation reporting requirements?

-2) What should be included in the evaluation plan?
+- 1) What are the Flex Program evaluation reporting requirements? - 2) What should be included in the evaluation plan?

 Evaluation Planning